Raytchellee/eze-phone-gallery-ui/README.md

 - **package.json**: Lists project dependencies and scripts.
 - **README.md**: The main documentation file.

 ## Usage

-The phone gallery UI provides a simple and intuitive interface for browsing phone images.
-Follow these steps to use the UI:

-1. Open your browser and visit https://phone-gallery-ui-live-fx5z-ng6171x2n-raytchellee.vercel.app/ after starting the development server.
+The application consists of the following components:

-2. You will see a grid of phone images on the gallery page.
+- **Gadgets**: Renders a grid of phone images with basic information.
-3. Click on an image to view it in a larger size and get more details.
-4. Use the navigation arrows or swipe gestures to navigate through the images.
+- **SideBar**: Allows filtering the gallery by brand or other criteria.
+- **Header**: Provides a search functionality to find specific phones.

+The Recoil library is used for managing the application's state.
+The relevant Recoil atoms and selectors are defined in the following files:

+- **`src/state/index.ts`**: Defines the Recoil atoms and selectors for managing the phone gallery state.

 ## Customization